-Ichigo Office believes that an asset management fee structure that links asset management fees with shareholder profits, not a fee structure where asset management fees are linked to buy and sell transactions regardless of profitability, is aligned with shareholder objectives of maximizing DPS and shareholder value.
+Ichigo Office believes that an asset management fee structure that links asset management fees with Ichigo Office's shareholder profits, not a fee structure where asset management fees are linked to buy and sell transactions regardless of profitability, is aligned with shareholder objectives of maximizing the dividend and shareholder value.

-Introducing an asset management fee structure where compensation is linked to buy and sell transactions regardless of profitability, as proposed under Proposal 10, creates incentives for the asset management company to transact assets regardless of whether they can improve those assets' value.
-Considering that Ichigo Office's strategy is to acquire properties with a high potential for value enhancement while leveraging the specialized know-how and real estate value improvement capabilities of its sponsor company, a fee structure such as this would be inconsistent with our strategy.
+Introducing an asset management fee structure where compensation is linked to buy and sell transactions regardless of profitability, as proposed under Proposal 10, creates incentives for the asset management company to transact assets regardless of whether they can increase those assets' value.
+Considering that Ichigo Office's strategy is to acquire properties with a high potential for value enhancement while leveraging the specialized know-how and real estate value-add capabilities of its sponsor Ichigo, a fee structure such as this would be inconsistent with our strategy.

-Ichigo Office's proposals under Proposal 2 maintain the concept of linking asset management fees with shareholder profits and prevents the asset management fee amount from being excessive.
+Ichigo Office's proposals under Proposal 2 maintain the linkage between asset management fees and shareholder profits and prevents the asset management fee amount from being excessive.